iamrajee/mtc_ws/README.md

 # Instruction

 ## Open new terminal
 > To avoid conflit with ROS env variable.
-Also make sure you're not sourcing any other workspace in your .bashrc i.e remove if there is line like this `source ~/catkin_ws/devel/setup.bash`.
+Also make sure you're not sourcing any other workspace in your ~/.bashrc i.e remove if there is line like this `source ~/catkin_ws/devel/setup.bash` in ~/.bashrc and open new terminal.

 ## Clone the workspace
 `git clone https://github.com/iamrajee/mtc_ws.git`